-57 Assignment of rights dealings (within water sources)
+57 Assignment of rights dealings

-Dealings under section 71Q of the Act are prohibited if the dealing involves an assignment of rights from:

-- (a) an access licence that does not nominate a water supply work located within a lagoon listed in Schedule 3 to an access licence that nominates a water supply work located within a lagoon listed in Schedule 3, - (b) an access licence that nominates a water supply work located within a lagoon listed in Schedule 3 to an access licence that nominates a water supply work located within another lagoon listed in Schedule 3, - (c) an access licence that does not nominate a water supply work located within Thegoa Lagoon to an access licence that nominates a water supply work located within Thegoa Lagoon, or - (d) an access licence that does not nominate a water supply work located within the Great Darling Anabranch, as shown on the Plan Map, to an access licence that nominates a water supply work located within the Great Darling Anabranch, unless the Minister is satisfied that the proposed dealing is for an environmental purpose. - (e) (repealed)
+- (1) Dealings under section 71Q of the Act are prohibited if the dealing involves an assignment of rights from: - (a) an access licence that does not nominate a water supply work located within a lagoon listed in Schedule 3 to an access licence that nominates a water supply work located within a lagoon listed in Schedule 3, - (b) an access licence that nominates a water supply work located within a lagoon listed in Schedule 3 to an access licence that nominates a water supply work located within another lagoon listed in Schedule 3, - (c) an access licence that does not nominate a water supply work located within Thegoa Lagoon to an access licence that nominates a water supply work located within Thegoa Lagoon, or - (d) an access licence that does not nominate a water supply work located within the Great Darling Anabranch, as shown on the Plan Map, to an access licence that nominates a water supply work located within the Great Darling Anabranch, unless the Minister is satisfied that the proposed dealing is for an environmental purpose. - (2) Dealings under section 71Q of the Act between the water source and another water source within the same water management area are prohibited.